jendave/token-action-hud-ironsworn/README.md

 Created for the incredible [Ironsworn and Ironsworn: Starforged](https://tomkinpress.com/) family of games.

-Many thanks to Ben Straub for his fantastic [Ironsworn & Starforged Game System](https://foundryvtt.com/packages/foundry-ironsworn).
+Many thanks to Ben Straub for his fantastic [Ironsworn and Starforged Game System](https://foundryvtt.com/packages/foundry-ironsworn).

 ## License